OCR-D/spec/page.md

 To encode an actual space character at the start or end of the content `<pg:Unicode>`, use a non-breaking space `U+00A0`.

-## Consistency of text equivalence on different levels
+## Consistency of text results on different levels

-Since text equivalence can be defined on different levels and those levels can be nested, text equivalence information is redundant.
+Since text results can be defined on different levels and those levels can be nested, text results information is redundant.
 To avoid inconsistencies, the following assertions must be true:

   * text of `<pg:Word>` must be equal to contained `<pg:Glyph>`'s text, concatenated with empty string